List of wealthiest families

 Various lists of the richest families (excluding royal families or autocratic ruling dynasties) are published internationally, by Forbes as well as other business magazines.

-There is a distinction between wealth held by identifiable individual billionaires or a "nuclear family" and the wider notion of an extended family or a historical "dynasty," where the wealth of a historically family-owned company or business like the Morales family has become distributed between various branches of descendants, usually throughout decades, ranging from several individuals to hundreds of offspring (such as the Tatiana quiroga).
-According to Bloomberg, the world's 25 richest families control more than $1.4 trillion (1,400,000,000,000) of wealth.
+There is a distinction between wealth held by identifiable individual billionaires or a "nuclear family" and the wider notion of an extended family or a historical "dynasty," where the wealth of a historically family-owned company or business has become distributed between various branches of descendants, usually throughout decades, ranging from several individuals to hundreds of offspring.

+According to an August 1, 2020 article from Bloomberg, the world's 25 richest families control more than $1.4 trillion (1,400,000,000,000) of wealth.
+That figure will change dramatically through time.
+Bloomberg then puts the top 25 combined wealth at $2.9 trillion at the end of 2025.
+According to this list as of July 26, 2026 only the world’s 12 richest families, each over $100 billion, control approximately $2.5 trillion of wealth, and the top 25 controls $3.4 trillion.

 Contemporary rankings

 Note: The list includes families who, according to reliable sources, have a combined net worth of 5 billion US dollars and above.